kumahq/kuma/docs/madr/decisions/011-rate-limit-policy.md

 - Replace existing policies with new policy-matching compliant resources
 - Add support for TCP connection limiting at the basic level
+- Possibility to add global rate limiting in the future

 ## Considered Options